Concept maps

 References

 Abrami, P. C., Bernard, R. M., Borokhovski, E., Wade, A., Surkes, M. A., Tamim, R., & Zhang, D. (2008).
-Instructional interventions affecting critical thinking skills and dispositions: astage 1 meta-analysis.
-Review of Educational Research, 78(4), 1102-1134.
+Instructional interventions affecting critical thinking skills and dispositions: A stage 1 meta-analysis.
+Review of Educational Research, 78(4), 1102–1134. https://doi.org/10.3102/0034654308326084

 Kinchin, I. M., Hay, D. B., & Adams, A. (2000).
 How a qualitative approach to concept map analysis can be used to aid learning by illustrating patterns of conceptual development.
-Educational Research, 42(1), 43–57.https://doi.org/10.1080/001318800363908
+Educational Research, 42(1), 43–57. https://doi.org/10.1080/001318800363908

 Nesbit, J. C., & Adesope, O. O. (2006).
-Learning with concept and knowledge maps: a meta-analysis.
-Review of Educational Research, 76(3), 413–448.https://doi.org/10.3102/00346543076003413
+Learning with concept and knowledge maps: A meta-analysis.
+Review of Educational Research, 76(3), 413–448. https://doi.org/10.3102/00346543076003413

 Niu, L., Behar-Horenstein, L. S., & Garvan, C. W. (2013).
 Do instructional interventions influence college students’ critical thinking skills?
 A meta-analysis.
-Educational Research Review, 9, 114-128.
+Educational Research Review, 9, 114–128. https://doi.org/10.1016/j.edurev.2012.12.002

 Reale, M. C., Riche, D. M., Witt, B. A., Baker, W. L., & Peeters, M. J. (2018).
-Development of critical thinking in health professions education: a meta-analysis of longitudinal studies.
-Currents in Pharmacy Teaching and Learning, 10(7), 826-833.
+Development of critical thinking in health professions education: A meta-analysis of longitudinal studies.
+Currents in Pharmacy Teaching and Learning, 10(7), 826–833. https://doi.org/10.1016/j.cptl.2018.04.019

-Schroeder, N. L., Nesbit, J. C., Anguiano, C. J., & Adesope, O. O. (2017).
-Studying and constructing concept maps: a meta‐analysis.
-Educational Psychology Review, 30(2), 431–455. https://doi.org/10.1007/s10648-017-9403-9.
+Schroeder, N. L., Nesbit, J. C., Anguiano, C. J., & Adesope, O. O. (2018).
+Studying and constructing concept maps: A meta-analysis.
+Educational Psychology Review, 30(2), 431–455. https://doi.org/10.1007/s10648-017-9403-9

 Tiruneh, D. T., Verburgh, A., & Elen, J. (2014).
-Effectiveness of critical thinking instruction in higher education: a systematic review of intervention studies.
-Higher Education Studies, 4(1), 1-17.
+Effectiveness of critical thinking instruction in higher education: A systematic review of intervention studies.
+Higher Education Studies, 4(1), 1–17. https://doi.org/10.5539/hes.v4n1p1

 Additional Resources